 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).

-The New South Wales Government is developing a business case for the M12 Motorway component of the Western Sydney Infrastructure Plan.
+The NSW Government is developing a business case for the M12 Motorway component of the Western Sydney Infrastructure Plan, with the M12 Environmental Impact Statement displayed in October 2019.
 All other components of the initiative are under delivery, with initial stages complete.